afids/afids-protocol-original/protocol.md

 ![alt text](figures/28_LIGO.png	"28.
 L indusium griseum origin")

 ## 29. R ventral occipital horn
-  * Defined on ventral/inferior portion of last visible coronal slice with occipital horn
+  * Defined on ventral/inferior portion of last visible coronal slice with occipital horn; if it is hard to see in the coronal view then you can make the first placement using the axial view (make sure the view is on the right side of the brain).
+  * Optimize using other views
   * Optimize using other views

 ![alt text](figures/29_RVOH.png	"29.
 R ventral occipital horn")